 Gold has historically maintained its value over time, and as a classic insurance play against adverse economic events the famous yellow metal is one of the most renowned safe havens.

 Sustained stock market crashes and bear markets frequently drive investors to pile their funds into gold, which naturally drives up its price due to increased demand.

 Other commodities, such as silver, copper, sugar, corn and livestock, often perform in the opposite direction of stocks and bonds so can also serve as safe havens.

 Certain equities, including utilities, healthcare, biotechnology, and consumer goods companies, are usually considered reliable safe haven stocks.

 After all, whatever the state of the market, people must still buy food, health products, and basic home supplies.

 The specific issues at play in the 2020 coronavirus pandemic, in which shares initially collapsed across the board, turned many tech companies into strong defensive stocks as the work-from-home economy mushroomed.

 What are the best safe haven investments?

-It is not possible to categorically state which the best safe haven assets are because they will change depending on the economic environment.
-So, research into the state of the market is needed to assess which instruments might offer the greatest security.
+It is not possible to categorically state which the best safe haven assets are.
+Rather, a careful overall consideration of the state of the market at any given time is required to assess which instruments might offer the greatest security.